TylerBrinkley/Genumerics/README.md

 This library fills that gap by providing most standard numeric operations for the following built-in numeric types.

-`sbyte, byte, short, ushort, int, uint, long, ulong, float, double, decimal, and BigInteger`
+`sbyte, byte, short, ushort, int, uint, long, ulong, float, double, decimal, BigInteger, and enums`

 ## Genumerics Demo
 Below is a demo of some basic uses of Genumerics in the form of unit tests.